akuklev/akuklev/synthetic-types.md

   And(True, False) => False,
   And(False, True) => False,
   And(False, False) => False,

+  ... // all other logical operations
 }
 ```

 Reducible constructors have to reduce to a non-reducible one for any combination of parameters.
+Of course one can define all these operations such as external functions by performing exhaustive case analysis, but there are two subtle differences:
+* Bundled operations (the ones given in form of reducible constructors) are the ones the implementors are allowed to redefine when they provide custom implementations for declarative types;
+* Bundled operations are available in compile-time context, this will be disussed at length in the section about generic functions.

 Hardware-defined primitive data types such as `int32` and `float64` can be seen as finite variant types in disguise, because they can be modelled by finite sequences of bits: